Horlalaycon/Horlalaycon/README.md

 @AboutMe

-Profile = {
+Profile it= {
    "👋 Username" : "Hi, I’m @Horlalaycon",
-   "👀 Interests" : "Python Programs and Bash-Shell automation scripts Development.", "⚡ Fun fact" : "Python is interesting"
-}
+   "👀 Interests" : "I love finding ways to ask computers to do things they aren't supposed to do.", "⚡ Fun fact" : "You can always think outside the box" }

 ​